 There are many steps in between a child’s infancy and adulthood when parents want to give up.
 But when you choose to have a child, you choose to never be the same again.
 There are difficult times, but there are wonderful times too.
 When your baby smiles at you for the first time, all of those sleepless nights disappear.

 When you get to sleep through the night for the first time, you appreciate the sheer joy six hours of uninterrupted sleep can bring.
 One of the best moments so far was when my adult son told me he was proud of my work helping other people.
 When your kids appreciate you as a person, not just a parent, it is different than any of those other milestones.
-You are on equal ground as two adults who love and respect each other.
+You are on two adults who love and respect each other.
+This joy is worth the heartbreak and times you just wanted to give up.

 What helps you move forward during difficult times?